 Ardyth’s mother was Lulu “Lula” Amanda Olsen, a seamstress, and her father was James Daniel Kennelly, a miner and later a lineman for the Utah Power & Light Company.
 Both were born in Utah—Lula into a Norwegian-Swedish Mormon family, James into an Irish Catholic one.
 Ardyth’s maternal grandmother, Anna Matilda Johnson Olsen, was a midwife and chiropractor, and also a second wife in polygamy.
 Ardyth’s paternal grandfather, James Morrisey Kennelly, was a “discoverer of the rich mines of Park City [Utah] and a pioneer civil engineer of the west,” according to his obituary.

 In 1912, Lula and James had come from Salt Lake City to Glenada apparently seeking better economic opportunities, but they left the little town when Ardyth was still a baby.
-The family settled temporarily in North Albany, Oregon, where Ardyth's younger sister, Marion, was born on April 12, 1915.
+The family settled temporarily in North Albany, Oregon, where Ardyth's younger sister, Marion, was born in 1915.
 Early in 1916, the family pulled up stakes and returned to Salt Lake City.
 Ardyth spent her early formative years there, surrounded by a large extended family of aunts, uncles, and cousins.

 In April 1921, James was killed in an accident on the job.
 Lula, with daughters Ardyth and Marion, went to live with her mother at Salt Lake City’s old Constitution Building.
 In 1922, Lula and the girls moved back to North Albany to help care for the children of Lula’s recently widowed brother George Rudolph Olsen.
 George soon remarried, and in May 1923 Lula married a neighbor, a farmer and lumberman named Hiram Parker, also a recent widower.

 After graduating from high school in 1929, Ardyth attended Oregon Agricultural College (now Oregon State University) in Corvallis.
 Short of money as the Depression worsened, she did not continue into her senior year.
 Instead, she stayed home and made up a schedule for reading and writing, thus embarking on a life devoted to those pursuits.
 She began selling short stories to pulp magazines and to the Mormon church’s publication The Improvement Era.